microsoft/vscode-docs/blogs/2016/06/27/common-language-protocol.md

 This is just the start – communities for programming languages like OmniSharp (C#), JSON, C++, xText, JavaFX, and R have made commitments to release language servers for their languages in the future.
 A full [list of protocol implementations](https://github.com/Microsoft/language-server-protocol/wiki/Protocol-Implementations), including language servers, editors, and SDKs is available on the GitHub repo.

 If you want to learn more, [view the keynote](http://www.devnation.org/), check out the joint press release from Codenvy and Red Hat and visit the [language server protocol repo](https://github.com/microsoft/language-server-protocol) on GitHub.
-There is even a [Language Server Walkthrough](/docs/extensions/example-language-server.md) where you can step through the source code of a working language server.
+There is even a [Language Server Walkthrough](/docs/extensions/example-language-server.md) where you can step through the source code of a working language server implemented in TypeScript and Node.js.

 Happy Coding!